ankith26/My-PyChess/README.md

 Notify me in the issues section if you have anything to say (bug reports, suggestions, ideas, etc).

 # My-PyChess
-A Multiplayer/SinglePlayer Chess app written in Python using Pygame Library.
+A Multiplayer/SinglePlayer Chess app written purely in Python using Pygame Library.

 ## Welcome to PyChess!
 This is a python app purely created from scratch using just Python and Pygame.

 This game DOES NOT SUPPORT Python 2.
-Python 3.5 till Python 3.8.1 supported and tested, may even work on Python 3.3 and 3.4 .
+Python 3.5 till Python 3.8.1 supported and tested, may even work on Python 3.3 and 3.4.
 It even needs a roughly recent version of pygame to work.

 To run the game, download the file and run the main.py file.